zgornel/Garamond.jl/docs/src/index.md

 CurrentModule=Garamond
 ```

+!!! warning "Work in progress!"

+    The engine is currently under heavy development and the documentation may be slightly out of date.
+As the API stabilizes, both the content and scope of the present documentation will increase.
+For any inquiries, bugs or feature requests, be sure to contact the developers or [file an issue](https://github.com/zgornel/Garamond.jl/issues/new).

 # Introduction

 Garamond is a small, flexible neural and data search engine.
 It can be used both as a Julia package i.e. search functionality available through API method calls or as a standalone search server i.e. search functionality accessible through clients that communicate with the server.